-Results We show that incorporating social theories into the proposed factor graph model can significantly improve the performance (+22%-+27% by F1-Measure) of two-way (reciprocal) relationship prediction compared with several alternative methods.
-Our study also reveals several interesting phenomena:
+Results.
+We evaluate the proposed model on a Twitter data consisting of 13,442,659 users and their profiles, tweets, following behaviors (new following or follow-back links) for nearly two months.
+We show that incorporating social theories into the proposed factor graph model can significantly improve the performance (+22-27% by F1-measure) for predicting reciprocity and (+20-28%) for predicting triadic closure compared with several alternative methods.
+Our study also reveals several interesting phenomena.

-- 1. Elite users tend to follow each other.
-The likelihood of an elite user following back another elite user is nearly 8 times higher than that of two ordinary users and 30 times that of an elite user and an ordinary user. - 2.
-Two-way relationships on Twitter are balanced, but one-way relationships are not.
-More than 88% of social triads (groups of three people) with two-way relationships satisfy the social balance theory, while one-way relationships are unbalanced (merely 25% of them satisfy the balance theory). - 3.
-Social networks are going global, but also stay local.
-No matter how far a user is from you, the likelihood that she/he follows you back is almost the same.
-While, on the other hand, the number of two-way relationships between users within the same time zone is 20 times higher than the number of users from different time zones.
+- (1) Elite users (opinion leader) tend to follow each other.
+The likelihood of an elite user following back another elite user is nearly 8 times higher than that of two ordinary users and 30 times that of an elite user and an ordinary user. - (2) Reciprocal relationships on Twitter are balanced, but parasocial relationships are not.
+More than 88% of social triads (groups of three people) with reciprocal relationships satisfy the social balance theory, while parasocial relationships are unbalanced (only 29% of them satisfy the balance theory). - (3) Social networks are going global, but also stay locally.
+No matter how far a user is from one by geospatial distance, the likelihood that she/he will follow one back is almost the same, while on the other hand, the number of reciprocal relationships between users within the same time zone is 20 times higher than the number of users from different time zones.